Sunshine Policy: Criticism

 However, it can be suggested that the Sunshine Policy had some positive effect on North Korea's military and nuclear stance.
 Kim Suk-young mentions that North Korean government is "both strong and weak" and it is affected by "external and internal pressures" and its decisions to militarize and nuclearize or not are made due to the relationship with other countries.
-The author of Inside the Red Box: North Korea's Post-Totalitarian Politics, Patrick McEachern also analyzes that the North Korea's government has not decided its policies.
-Moreover, he stated that North Korea has never changed its behaviors to become peaceful by others' pressures, and suggests it never will.
-The view that the Sunshine Policy de-escalated tensions is may be given weight by comparing the number of North Korean missile and nuclear tests during Sunshine Policy period and the present unfriendly policy since Lee administration.
-North Korea engaged in nuclear tests five times and missile tests eight times in the eight years since 2008; by comparison, one nuclear test and three missile tests were carried out before 2008.
-However, this may also be indicative of the North gaining the technological capabilities to conduct extensive nuclear and missile tests circa 2008.
+The author of Inside the Red Box: North Korea's Post-Totalitarian Politics, Patrick McEachern agrees that North Korea's government policy is not determined by outside influence, noting North Korea has never and likely will never change its behavior to become peaceful due to outside pressure.
+The view that the Sunshine Policy de-escalated tensions may be supported by the comparative paucity of North Korean missile and nuclear tests while the policy was in place.
+North Korea engaged in nuclear tests five times and missile tests eight times in the eight years since the policy ended in 2008; by comparison, only one nuclear test and three missile tests were conducted before 2008.
+However, this increase may be indicative of the North gaining the technological capabilities to conduct extensive nuclear and missile tests circa 2008.
 (Refer to List of nuclear weapons tests of North Korea, List of North Korean missile tests, Kwangmyŏngsŏng-3, Kwangmyŏngsŏng-1.)